Program for Students with Exceptionalities

 Eligibility

-This guide for parents of children receiving PSE in Pennsylvania outlines how a child’s need for special education is determined, how a child’s educational program is developed, the responsibilities and protections guaranteed to parents and children, and the resources available to parents of a child with disabilities.
-This guide has been updated to reflect the September 2018 Chapter 14 regulations.
+This guide for parents of children receiving special education in Pennsylvania provides essential information on determining a child’s need for special education, developing their educational program, and outlining the responsibilities and protections available to parents and children.
+It also highlights resources for parents of children with disabilities.
+Updated to reflect the September 2018 Chapter 14 regulations, this guide ensures that families are informed and empowered to navigate the special education process effectively.

 Step 1:

-A parent or legal guardian requests a Permission to Evaluate for their student to the PSE Coordinator.
+A parent or legal guardian requests a Permission to Evaluate to the Special Education Coordinator

 Step 2:

-The PSE Coordinator will send the proper paperwork and questionnaires to the parent or legal guardian.
+The Special Education Coordinator sends the necessary paperwork and questionnaires to the parent or legal guardian for completion

 Step 3: